iainhouston/iainhouston.github.io/_posts/2019-12-10-DrupalVM-for-BAPC.markdown

 ansible-vault edit  vm/secrets.yml
 ```

-Encrypting SSL key and certificate.</a>
+Encrypting SSL key and certificate.
 -----------

 <a name="enc_ssl">Like this:</a>